Teaching Our World Through the Arts, 2014–2015

 Music is an integral part of cultural identity and can act as a powerful tool for inquiry-driven teaching and learning.
 In conjunction with the Skirball exhibition Bill Graham and the Rock & Roll Revolution, this strand invites musicians and historians to share valuable techniques for building music-infused curricula.

 Strand 4: Music is now at capacity.
 To be added to the waitlist, click here.

 Any combination of two strands (eight classes): $120

 Any combination of three strands (twelve classes) $165

 * Schools that send three or more staff will receive a 50% reduction in course fees for each participant (this offer excludes single class registration).

 Salary Points: Multiple LAUSD salary points are available for participating teachers.
-Details available upon registration.
+Details will be made available upon registration.

-Eligibility: Workshops are designed for active classroom teachers.
+Eligibility: Workshops are designed for current classroom teachers.
 No prior experience in the arts is required for any of the course strands.